iesus/dynamic_dss/README.md

 ### Generating the Situation Space Matrix (Step 1)

-In contrast to [2-6], who generate the situation space matrix using a prolog script that samples observations independently from one another, here we define a microworld in Python such that each observation depends on the previous one.
+In contrast to [2-6], who generate the situation space matrix using a prolog script that samples observations independently from one another, here we define a microworld in Python such that each observation depends on the previous ones.

 This is done in the file [street_life_world.py](https://github.com/iesus/dynamic_dss/blob/main/src/simulation/street_life_world.py), which uses classes and methods from the files in the same directory.